 Once you have completed your application form and sent off supplementary evidence, you will be given a date for your health assessment.
 For the time being, face-to-face assessments for sickness and disability have been suspended.
 Many people who have made a new claim for PIP have been receiving their assessment in the form of a phone call to prevent further delay to much needed financial support.

 During the appointment you will be asked questions similar to those in the application form and asked for more detail if needed.
 The face-to-face assessment would also assess a range of physical movements but as this is not possible over the phone your mobility will be assessed on the written medical evidence instead.

-As with the face-to-face assessment, you are entitled to have someone accompany you during your phone appointment for moral support.
+As with the face-to-face assessment, you are entitled to have someone accompany you during your phone assessment appointment for moral support.
 If this is not possible then it is important to let the assessor aware of this so it can be noted.

 If you are satisfied with the award then great news, you don’t need to worry until your PIP is due for review.

 If you are still not satisfied after the second decision letter, there is the option to progress your claim to tribunal.
-During a tribunal your application and all of the evidence provided will be looked at by a panel including of a judge and a medical practitioner.
-The panel are independent of the government, but a representative from the DWP will also be present but they will not be involved in making the final decision.
+During a tribunal your application and all of the evidence provided will be looked at by a panel including a judge and a medical practitioner.
+The panel are independent of the government, but a representative from the DWP will also be present (they will not be involved in making the final decision).
 Tribunal hearings are taking place remotely during the coronavirus pandemic and you will be invited to take part over the phone.
 You do not have to attend the hearing, but you can request that someone accompanies you for support if you do.

-Claiming for a welfare benefit can feel very daunting and you can ask for help at any stage of the process.
+Claiming for a welfare benefit can feel very daunting but free expert advice is available to you at every stage of the process.
 Sometimes it can be as simple as talking it over with someone before you begin completing a form.